cfengine/documentation/reference/promise-types/reports.markdown

 ### bundle_return_value_index

-**Synopsis**: The promiser is to be interpreted as a literal value that the caller can accept as a result for this bundle; in other words, a return value with array index defined by this attribute.
+**Description**: The promiser is to be interpreted as a literal value that the caller can accept as a result for this bundle; in other words, a return value with array index defined by this attribute.